knapsu/OpenXcom-AppImage/README.md

 ## Docker

 Directory `docker` contains files used to create a Docker image of a fully functional build environment.
 This build environment image is used by Travis CI to create and publish the binaries.
+Using Docker also makes it easy to reproduce builds on other systems.

-Docker images:
+### Docker images
 - [knapsu/openxcom-build](https://hub.docker.com/r/knapsu/openxcom-build/)
 - [knapsu/openxcom-build-x86](https://hub.docker.com/r/knapsu/openxcom-build-x86/)

-Using Docker makes builds easily reproducible on other systems.